 ODL Live is available as a RESTful JSON webservice built to modern web-programming standards, based on the standard HTTP methods (GET, PUT, POST, DELETE).
 It supports simple data syncing between systems – you push data changes (new jobs, vehicle events) to the webservice from your order processing systems either incrementally as they happen, or refresh all data every minute or so, or use a combination syncing strategy.
 Data objects (vehicles, jobs) can be stored directly using the primary key ids from your own system, making syncing easy.
 Webhooks can be configured to call back to your system and tell it when planned routes have changed.

 Flat fee licence.
-GBP £500 per month for a single AWS virtual server covering a single country or GBP £1500 per month for a global licence.
+USD $850 per month for a single country or USD $2550 per month for a global licence.

 Support.
-Charged by the minute, using a rate equivalent to GBP £85 per hour.
+Charged by the minute, using a rate equivalent to USD $110 per hour.

 If you’d like to discuss ODL Live further, would like to see your data modelled through our ODL Live Simulator, or would like a pdf copy of the extensive documentation (including walkthroughs), then please contact us.